10 common sex myths and facts

 Masturbation is harmful

 Studies have shown that masturbation has helped people discover what their sexual preferences are.
 It is also safe and a natural way to release any sexual tension.
-Like every other thing, it should be done in moderation and it is not harmful as it is rumoured to be.
+Like every other thing, it should be done in moderation and it is not harmful as it is rumored to be.
 It is also a good way to know what works for you when it comes to sex.